fimh2021/fimh2021.github.io/_pages/program.md

 title: "Program"
 ---

-Due to the ongoing pandemic, we are considering either a fully virtual event or a hybrid event with an in-person option.
+Due to the ongoing pandemic, FIMH 2021 will be fully virtual.
 Please stay tuned for more information.
 Preliminary details are as follows:

 **Monday, June 21** -- [SimVascular](http://www.simvascular.org) Workshop and New User Training